Tying up your dog

 Sometimes we need to secure our dogs outside for safety.
 I’m not talking about tying our beloved pets outside a shop whilst whilst we pop in for a pint of milk, but in case of emergency or relaxing outdoors on a camping trip.

-If you are using your dogs lead, you can of course secure your dog very easily by slipping the lead around the object and through it’s own handle, but long lines don’t typically have a handle so use this knot to attach the end to the ground stake as shown in the example below.
+If you are using your dogs lead, you can of course secure your dog very easily by slipping the lead around the object and through it’s own handle.
+However a) this may not provide the desired length and/or b) long lines don’t typically have a handle so use this knot to attach the end to the ground stake as shown in the example below.

 This simple but effective hitch knot is suitable to use with any type of natural or manmade rope such as paracord or nylon training lines.
 As you tie this knot, you will have a short end to create the knot called the ‘working end’ and the length of rope, which is the ‘standing end’.

 - Pass one end through the ring on your ground stake.
 (Or, over and around the object you are tethering to).
 This creates your short working end and your long standing end.